AlekseyMalyshev/items-exchange/README.md

 - token is kept in localStorage

-- implemented as a Single Page Application (SPA)
+- implemented as a Single Page Application (SPA), no route howeve, back button will move you away

 - implemented other profiles view and message backend support, but did not have tie to finish it